KARAOKE Hosted by karaoke fanatic Dr. Fred and featuring a large assortment of pop, rock, indie and more. Every Thursday!

 (Room 271) The Georgia Debate Union and the Barkley Forum Center for Debate, Deliberation and Dialogue at Emory University host a debate on whether the state of Georgia should lower minimum legal drinking age.

 The club encourages engineering and creativity by building with unique and recycled materials.
-This month's theme is "Build a Rainbow."
+This month's theme is "Gravity Art."

 Hear stories about Hanukkah and Christmas then make holiday calendars.
 Ages 5–11.